A Survey on Recent Advances in Conversational Data Generation: Task-oriented Conversational Data Generation

 \section{Task-oriented Conversational Data Generation}

 Task-Oriented Dialogues (TOD) represent a specific type of conversational data that contains structured interactions aimed at accomplishing specific tasks or objectives, such as booking a flight ticket or making a restaurant reservation~\cite{wen2017Applications, fellows2021Applications}.
 These dialogues play a pivotal role in areas such as customer service and virtual assistance, where they must adhere to particular requirements and constraints.
 For instance, successfully booking a restaurant table requires verifying the location's availability, matching the cuisine with the user's preference, and securing a reservation that accommodates the size of the user's party.
-Consequently, training TOD systems presents considerable challenges due to the need for highly specialized datasets that accurately capture diverse user goals, system actions, and constraints.
-These limitations not only reduce the breadth of available training data but also demand careful system design.
-In this context, we will explore two critical aspects of TOD systems, namely training and simulation.